Suhaibmuhd01/Fud-Pal/README.md

 ## FUD Pal: Your Digital Campus Companion

-**FUD Pal** is a user-friendly web application designed to empower students at Federal University Dutse by offering a range of features to simplify and enhance their campus experience.
+**FUD Pal** is a user-friendly web application designed to empower students at Federal University Dutse (FUD) by offering a range of features to simplify and enhance their campus experience.

 **Key Features:**